-December 31, 2020 December 31, 2019 Share premium Capital addition-Share premium \$ 1,845,993 1,019,733 Capital addition-Employee stock option 24,134 24,134 Difference arising from disposal the subsidiaries' share price and its carry value 2,476 2,476 Changes in ownership interests in subsidiaries 995 995 Right of inclusion 398 \$ 1,873,996 1,047,338
+December 31, 2021 December 31, 2020 Share premium Capital addition-Share premium \$ 1,635,556 1,845,993 Capital addition-Employee stock option 24,134 24,134 Difference arising from disposal of the subsidiaries' share price and its carry value 2,476 2,476 Changes in ownership interests in subsidiaries 995 995 Right of inclusion options exercised 460 398 \$ 1,663,621 1,873,996

-In accordance with the ROC Company Act, realized capital surplus can only be used to cover accumulated deficit or to issue new shares or cash to shareholders in proportion to their share ownership, provided that the Company has no accumulated deficit.
+In accordance with the R.O.C Company Act, realized capital surplus can only be used to cover accumulated deficit or to issue new shares or cash to shareholders in proportion to their share ownership, provided that the Company has no accumulated deficit.
 The aforementioned capital surplus includes share premiums and donation gains.
 In accordance with the Securities Offering and Issuance Guidelines, the amount of capital surplus to be capitalized shall not exceed 10 percent of the paid-in capital each year.

 The above-mentioned capital addition reserves a portion of shares for subscription by employees.
-The fair value of the stock options granted was \$0, and the company used the Black-Scholes valuation model to recognize the above capital addition employee stock options with compensation cost \$0, and adjusted the capital surplus at the same time.
+The fair value of the stock options granted was \$0, and the Company used the Black-Scholes valuation model to recognize the above capital addition employee stock options with compensation cost \$0, and adjusted the capital surplus at the same time.
 The evaluation model are as follows:

 Share price at grant date \$ 31.95

-Exercise Price \$ 34.40
+Exercise price per share \$ 34.40

 Expected Volatility 15.55 %

 Expected life days 5 days

 Risk-free interest rate 0.256 %

-Expected volatility based on weighted-average historical volatility, it is then adjusted for expected changes due to publicly available information; expected risk-free rate are based on government bonds.
+Expected volatility based on weighted-average historical volatility, it is then adjusted for expected changes due to publicly available information; expected risk-free rate is based on government bonds.